YottaDB/YDBDoc/ProgGuide/utility.rst

   * If expr2 is a single statistic, for example, "LKF", the function returns the requested value as an integer
   * If expr2 is a series of comma-separated names of statistics, for example., "GET,DTA", the function returns a string with each requested statistic in ZSHOW "G" order, for example, "GET:3289,DTA:598...", rather than in the order in which they appear within the specifying argument.
   * If expr2 is omitted, or consists of the string "*", the return value reports all statistics formatted like the ZSHOW "G" statistics for a single region, for example, "SET:563,KIL:39,GET:3289,DTA:598...
+  * The ^%YGBLSTAT utility uses the local variable structure %YGS.
+Application code may hide %YGS with NEW but it must not modify nodes within it.

 * expr3 specifies a global directory file name (producing a ZGBLDIRACC error if such a global directory is not accessible); if unspecified, the utility defaults this value to $ZGBLDIR of the invoking process.